-In natural systems, there may not be a "perfect" control condition; instead, establishing relative changes between conditions (spatial, temporal, etc.) may be all you can do.
+375 In natural systems, there may not be a "perfect" control condition; instead, establishing relative changes between conditions (spatial, temporal, etc.) may be all you can do.
 However, these relative changes should be clear and measurable given the sampling approach you have outlined.
 Controls can be established both in space and in time.
-For instance, different beaches, bays, or fjords can exhibit unique water chemistries and rock/sediment types.
-Setting up a similar survey or measurement scheme in two or more of these locations will yield a dataset that can be easily compared and contrasted.
+For instance, different

-Systems also change over time.
+380 Systems also change over time.
 For instance, the water chemistry, or river state, can be used to compare geochemical processes when one endmember changes significantly from season to season.
 As an example, many rivers exhibit different solute concentrations and total water fluxes between the dry and rainy seasons.
 One season's survey can serve as a control for the second survey, provided that the conditions - and the expected geochemical signatures that result - change significantly on a seasonal basis.
 These conditions must be established in the context of the spatial and temporal timescales of the process of interest.
 In addition, similar assumptions for the steady state nature of the surveys should be verified, to ensure that the results can be effectively compared.